11 ways to get from Antigua to Lake Atitlan

 On your way to Lake Atitlán, you’ll drive through the winding mountain roads of the central highlands.
 Be sure to stop at some of the viewpoints along the way to admire the three volcanoes surrounding Lake Atitlán.

-Getting from Antigua to Lake Atitlan on Uber or Taxi
+Getting from Antigua to Lake Atitlan on Uber or a Taxi

-Of course, this could be an option for you if you end up pressed for time, need to make quick arrangements late at night, or have an emergency.
+Of course, this could be an option for you if you find yourself pressed for time, need to make quick arrangements late at night, or face an emergency.

 Getting from Antigua to Lake Atitlan by tour